Singer Pete Doherty's film debut dubbed a "crime"

-CANNES, France (Reuters) - “Don’t give up the day job” was the critics’ blunt message to British rocker Pete Doherty, whose debut film role in 19th century love story “Confession of a Child of the Century” has had its premiere at the Cannes festival.
+CANNES, France, May 22 (Reuters) - “Don’t give up the day job” was the critics’ blunt message to British rocker Pete Doherty, whose debut film role in 19th century love story “Confession of a Child of the Century” has had its premiere at the Cannes festival.

 Based on an autobiographical novel by Alfred de Musset about his affair with writer George Sand, Doherty’s casting in the lead role makes plenty of sense.